 (3) file a complaint against the institution for alleged non-compliance with a standard or requirement.

 Normal inquiries about the institution, such as admission requirements, financial aid, educational programs, etc., should be addressed directly to the institution and not to the Commission’s office.
 The university is an accredited institutional member of the National Association of Schools of Music.
-The university is also accredited by the Texas Education Agency for teacher certification and for veterans training, the National League for Nursing Accrediting Commission, and the Texas Board of Nursing.
+The university is also accredited by the Texas Education Agency for teacher certification and for veterans training, the Accreditation Commission for Education in Nursing, and the Texas Board of Nursing.

 Taking Classes At WBUonline

 Spring (mid-February to mid-May)